BatLabLancaster/pots-icp/README.md

 **cv_icp** This codes takes simultaneous measurements with different equipment that have different internal clocks and produce files and plots correcting for this.
 To run it:
- 1. Copy the input files into the inputdata folder
+ 1. Copy the input files into the *input* folder
  2. Modify the top of cv_icp.py with the adequate:
 	- Names for the input files.
 	- Area (in cm2) for getting the current density, j.